bgloyer/pacvis/README.md

 ## Running in Gentoo

-Pacvis is availible in the GURU overlay.
+Pacvis is available in the GURU overlay.
 See https://wiki.gentoo.org/wiki/Pacvis.